-I. Charges to the Task Force from the Connecticut General Assembly1 II.
-2022 Membership of the Task Force to Study the Comprehensive Needs of Children in the State III.
+I. Charges to the Task Force from the Connecticut General Assembly II.
+2022-2023 Membership of the Task Force to Study the Comprehensive Needs of Children in the State III.
 Process Followed by the Task Force IV.
-Plan of the Task Force to Address Its Charges V. Review of The Whole Child Framework11 VI.
-Updated Recommendations of the Task Force14 VII.
-References
+Consolidated Recommendations and Findings6 V. Work to Address Each of the Task Force's Two Specific Charges from 2022 • Recommendations to Meet the Demand for Infant and Toddler Care • Study the Feasibility of Adjusting School Start Times VI.
+Updated Recommendations of the Task Force VII.
+Review of The Whole Child Framework74 VIII.
+References77 APPI ENDICES A. Public Act 21-46 B. Public Act 22-81